KimikaTeorikoa/python-notes-tccm/contents/printing.md

 so if we use `end=''` we will get subsequent statements printed in the same line.
 Another keyword that tune the output is `sep`, which specifies the string use as separator between variables (if a sequence of variables is given).
-The default value is a space `' '.
+The default value is a space.

 Another important keyword is `file`, which specifies the output stream.
-The argument must be a file object, generated with the `open` function.
-Note that it should be writable.
+The argument must be a file object, usually generated with the `open` function.
+Note that the file should be writable (i.e., using the keyword `w` on opening).
 The default value is `sys.stdout`, which is the standard output stream.

 ```{exercise}